citihub/probr/README.md

 Probr may be used by **security professionals** to audit or demonstrate the need for specific policies and remediation, or Probr may be used by **engineering teams** to display that necessary regulations are being met.

-## Installation
+## Quickstart Guide

+### Requirements

+The following elements are required to get started with Probr:

+- A running Kubernetes cluster
+- The kubeconfig file for the cluster you wish to probe
+- Your cloud provider credentials (if probing the cloud provider)

+### Get the executable

-1. Download the latest Probr package by clicking the corresponding asset on our [release page](https://github.com/citihub/probr/releases).
-This includes the source code and executable.
+- **Option 1** - Download the latest Probr package by clicking the corresponding asset on our [release page](https://github.com/citihub/probr/releases).
-2. If necessary, build the edge version of Probr by using `go build -o probr.exe cmd/main.go` from the source code.
-This will be necessary if an executable compatible with your system is not available on the release page.
+- **Option 2** - You may build the edge version of Probr by using `go build -o probr.exe cmd/main.go` from the source code.
+This may also be necessary if an executable compatible with your system is not available in on the release page.

-3. Install the Probr executable in your chosen working directory, and configure it by setting configuration variables as described in the `Configuration` section below.
+*Note: The usage docs refer to the executable as `probr` or `probr.exe` interchangably.
+Use the former for unix/linux systems, and the latter package if you are working in Windows.*

-## Usage
+### CLI Usage

+1. If you will be using any custom files, move the downloaded executable to the associated working directory.
+Below are elements you may wish to add to your working directory:

+      - **kubeconfig** - Required.
+Default location: `~/.kube/config`
+      - **Probr config** - Not required, no default.
+Used to specify config options as code.
+      - **output directory** - Not required *if* using output type of `INMEM`, which will simply print the scenario results to the terminal.
+Default directory still needs to be created, but path name can be modified via config.
+Default location: `./cucumber_output`

+1. Set your configuration variables.
+For more on how to do this, see the config documentation further down on this page.
-Run the probr executable via `./probr [options]`.

-Command line options can be obtained via `./probr --help`
+1. Run the probr executable via `./probr [OPTIONS]`.
+Additional options can be seen via `./probr --help`

+*Note: Feature files are not included in the binary.
+In this present state, Probr must be executed from the top level directory of the source code.*

 ## Configuration